Read this with an open mind.

 My former post placed a heavy emphasis on existing driver issues.
 While I abhor some Linux drivers I’ve never ever blamed the authors of open source drivers.
 Here’s why:

-The year and a half I’ve spent writing Linux drivers for a proprietary Austrian company was some of the hardest time in my professional career.
+The year and a half I’ve spent writing Linux drivers for proprietary devices created by an Austrian company, was some of the hardest time in my professional career.
 Writing drivers is fairly hard task for two reasons - you have to have very intimate knowledge of the hardware at hand and you have to write very safe code (and carefully test it), because otherwise you might bring the whole kernel down.
 I was basically reading tech specs (most boring read in the world) most of the day and writing very little code in end.
 Debugging drivers is not a pleasant task either.

 Linux certainly has some of the best developers in the world.
 I have little doubt in that.
 The problem is that these same developers spent their days working other jobs and you cannot seriously expect them to have the time or the energy (not to mention the specs required) to produce drivers that are on par with commercial counterparts developed for OS X and Windows by big team with vast resources at their disposal.

 This is the actual problem as I see it - we’re expecting individuals to create good drivers for us out the kindness of their hearts in their little spare time with little or no hardware specs on which to rely for absolutely no money.